meadm/GenomeCheck/README.md

 ### Cleanup
 - Use the "Clean up temporary files" button to free up disk space after analysis or to reset the app if old results are still present.
+  **Note:** On Streamlit Cloud, this button may not always work due to the ephemeral filesystem.
+In such cases, refreshing yoru browser will reset the session.
 - Temporary files are automatically cleaned up when you refresh the page or upload new files

 ## Notes about BUSCO